Azure/autorest.java/readme.md

         description: Configures how to generate long running operations.
 See [Polling Configuration](https://github.com/Azure/autorest.java#polling-configuration) to see more details on how to use this flag.
       - key: service-name
         type: string
-        description: String.
-Service name used in Client class and other documentations.
+        description: Service name used in Client class and other documentations.
 If not provided, service name is deduced from `title` configure (from swagger or readme).
+      - key: partial-update
+        type: bool
+        description: Indicates whether to support partial update for `Client`/`AsyncClient` classes and `ClientBuilder` class.
       - key: low-level-client
         type: bool
         description:  Indicates whether to generate code for minimal clients.
 Default is false.